When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 fiido c21 e-gravel unboxing

-All the ancillary components like the display, lights and mudguard stays were in a very well-presented box that looked like the kind of thing you’d get with an e-bike costing twice the price.
-Assembly of the C21 E-Gravel was fairly straightforward, requiring only the fitting of the handlebars, front wheel, pedals, and display unit.
+All the ancillary components, like the display, lights and mudguard stays, were in a very well-presented box that looked like the kind of thing you’d get with an e-bike costing twice the price.
+Assembly of the C21 E-Gravel was fairly straightforward, requiring only the handlebars, front wheel, pedals, and display unit fitting.

 fiido c21 e-gravel accessory box

-I decided to take the Fiido E-Gravel on a regular route I ride, up to Dartmoor National Park in Devon in the UK.
+I decided to take the Fiido E-Gravel on a regular route.
+I ride up to Dartmoor National Park in Devon in the UK.
 This is quite a demanding ride for an e-bike as it involves over 30 miles and 2000ft of elevation gain.
-There is also a small off-road section which takes in gravel and rough off-road surfaces.
+A small off-road section also takes in gravel and rough off-road surfaces.

 fiido c21 e-gravel test route